graezykev/normalise-your-git-commit-and-push/steps.md

 ```

-Commit again, it will work.
+Commit again and it should work.

 ```sh
 git add . & \